-The containerized raised beds are similar to supported raised beds except the garden beds are raised much higher and the frames rise over the soil by a considerable length forming a wall usually around 10 to 15 inch tall.
+The containerized raised beds are similar to supported raised beds except the garden beds are raised much higher and the frames rise over the soil by a considerable length forming a wall usually around 10 to 15 inches tall.

-The high wall of the containerized raised beds also makes it ideal for garden beds that are situated in pathways and high traffic areas because they act as a barrier that helps keep unknowing guest away from the plants.
+The high wall of the containerized raised beds also makes it ideal for garden beds that are situated in pathways and high traffic areas because they act as a barrier that helps keep unknowing guests away from the plants.

 Also check this article: Best Plants That Repel Snakes

 Other Raised Garden Bed Designs